OctopusDeploy/docs/docs/how-to/troubleshoot-polling-tentacles.md

 If this is where your journey ends, there's a problem on the Octopus Serve machine itself.
 It is very likely that the Octopus Server is unable to open the communications port, either because of permissions, or because another process is listening on that port.
 Using the Windows `netstat -o -n -a -b` command can help to get to the bottom of this quickly.
 If you're still in trouble, check the Octopus Server [log files](/docs/reference/log-files.md) and contact Octopus Deploy support.
 :::

-## Connect from the Tentacle machine
+## Connect from the Tentacle machine {#TroubleshootPollingTentacles-ConnectfromtheTentaclemachine}

 Next, repeat the process of connecting to the Octopus Server with a web browser, but do this *from the Tentacle machine*.